apache/kvrocks-website/docs/supported-commands.md

 The response of `DBSIZE` and keyspace section of `INFO` is updated asynchronously after executing `DBSIZE SCAN` command.

-In Kvrocks the `SELECT` command is just a placeholder and does not switch between dbs.
-Use [the namespace feature](https://kvrocks.apache.org/docs/namespace) instead if multiple dbs are needed.
+The `SELECT` command is a placeholder by default (`redis-databases = 0`).
+When `redis-databases` > 0, it switches between databases (0 to redis-databases-1).
+Database 0 uses the default namespace, databases 1-N use `db1`, `db2`, etc. Enabling this disables custom namespaces.
+Use [the namespace feature](https://kvrocks.apache.org/docs/namespace) for multiple isolated databases without `redis-databases`.

 :::